gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 `Set-Cookie: example=1; SameSite=Strict`

 It allows the server to make sure that the cookies are not being sent by a **cross-site** domain request.
 Check out [MDN Docs](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/Headers/Set-Cookie) regarding how a cookie could be configured.
-[Most moderns browsers support it with a backward compatibility](https://caniuse.com/#feat=same-site-cookie-attribute).
+You can checkout current browser support over on the [Can I Use page](https://caniuse.com/#feat=same-site-cookie-attribute).

 ## Third-party Scripts